Tentative dates for Summer 2026 Field Course are May 24 - June 6, with pre-course assignments due the week before.

 Day 6: Grand Canyon - the Grandest "Hole" of them all!

-Day 7: Rest and reset, open time to work on Week 1 reports.
+Day 7: Rest and reset, nothing due today.
+Open time to work on Hoely Tour presentations.
 Optional Stargazing activity in the evening.

-Day 8: Equipment training part 2 - Photogrammetry surveys and data processing (inside and around hotel).
-Afternoon visit to USGS Astrogeology Center.
+Day 8: Group Presentations on topics from the Holey Tour.
+Equipment training part 2 - Photogrammetry surveys and data processing.
+Afternoon: visit to USGS Astrogeology Center.

 Day 9: Mapping and photogrammetry practice at SP Crater Rattlesnake Crater.

 Day 10: Finish up work on photogrammetry and present.
 Orient to research location for final projects through remote access and satellite data.
-Develop research questions and plan for data collection.
+Create and present Mission Plan for final project.

 Day 12: Data processing and field reports.
-Group project reports in the evening.
+Late Afternoon - Final Group Presentations.

 Day 13: Travel back to Phoenix, with stops in Sedona.
 Field course officially ends upon arrival in Phoenix.
 Departing flights 6:00 pm or later ok, otherwise departures on the following day (hotel stay in Phoenix included for next-day flights).